 Eligibility

 The Early Career Teaching Excellence Award is open to permanent academic staff of the WUSL with no more than five years cumulative experience after promoted or recruited as a Senior Lecturer Grade II.
 The five years can be non-sequential and must be counted on a semester basis.
 Breaks in continuity, periods of maternity leave of four months or greater, research and study leave will be excluded in calculating the time period and such approved leave do not have an impact on eligibility.
+The applicant must have fulfilled academic accountability (work norms) according to the WUSL accepted criteria during the past 3 years.
+The workloads must have been accepted by the Faculty and the Senate.
+A teacher is eligible only once for the Early Career Teaching Excellence Award in his/her career.

 The Vice Chancellor’s Excellence in Teaching Award is open to all academic staff who lead innovation and drive transformation in learning and teaching in their academic units that enables staff and students to succeed.